Boating While Intoxicated

 If you are arrested for BWI or BUI, you will be requested to consent to either a breath, blood, urine, or saliva test in order to determine the alcoholic or drug content of ones blood.

-You are entitled to a hearing if your ability to operate your vessel has been suspended, so contact Perlmutter & McGuinness, P.C. for representation.
+You are entitled to a hearing if your ability to operate your vessel has been suspended, so contact Law Offices of Daniel A. McGuinness, PC for representation.

 Have you been charged with a BWI or BUI in New York?